MicrosoftDocs/dynamics-365-project-operations/articles/psa/PSA-Upgrade-Project-Conversion.md

 # Feature changes for Project Service Automation to Project Operations

 After a project has been successfully upgraded from Microsoft Dynamics 365 Project Service Automation 3.X to Dynamics 365 Project Operations Lite, all project work breakdown structures (WBSs) that are editable in the task grid will not be available.
 Customers will be able to review the WBSs in the tracking grid, where new fields have been added to provide all details that are related to the task.
-For projects where edits to the WBS are required, customers can selectively convert eligible projects so that they are editable in Project for the Web.
+For projects where edits to the WBS are required, customers can selectively convert eligible projects so that they are editable in Project for the web.

 ## Project conversion process